hungovercoders/platform.teamconfig/teamlinks/homepage.md

 This could be your team home page in your tool of choice.

-I would expect to see useful links, docs, status ad reporting from this page.
+I would expect to see useful links, docs, status and reporting from this page.